 As with the Sharpe ratio, higher values here represent more effective use of capital.

-Once again, we can see that the ARM is able to generate significantly higher returns per unit of risk than stocks, or a blended portfolio of stocks and bonds.
+Once again, we can see that the ARM is able to generate significantly higher returns per unit of risk than stocks, or a blended portfolio.
 The relative outperformance here is more substantial than with the Sharpe ratio because of the fact that upside volatility is not penalized.
 This means that a significant portion of the ARM’s volatility comes from better than expected returns, as opposed to worse than expected returns.

 The same can be said of AGG; however, as we already discussed, the issue with maintaining a portfolio comprised of only bonds is the low overall returns.